jimbuck/node-google-api/README.md

 ## How to use

-Calling `build` will generate either one or all of the APIs, returning one object that contains each API.
-Then just use the APIs according to their documention!
+There are two "constructors" for the `google` object.
+The first and easiest is to pass your private API key as a string, but you cna also use an object hash to specify more options (shown below).

     var google = require('node-google-api')('<<YOUR GOOGLE API KEY>>');

+or

+    var google = require('node-google-api')({
+        apiKey: '<<YOUR GOOGLE API KEY>>',
+        debugMode: true // Throws errors instead of passing them silently.
+    });

+Calling `build` will build all of the APIs, returning one object that contains each API.
+Then just use the APIs according to their documentation!

     google.build(function(api) {
-      api.calendar.events.list(
+      api.calendar.events.list({
-        { calendarId: 'en.usa#holiday@group.v.calendar.google.com' },
+        calendarid: 'en.usa#holiday@group.v.calendar.google.com'
+      }, function(result) {
+        if(result.error){
+          console.log(result.error);
-        function(events) {
+        } else {
-          for(var e in events.items) {
+          for(var i in result.items) {
-            console.log(events.items[e].summary);
+            console.log(result.items[i].summary);
           }
         }
       });